Labelled and labeled are both correct spellings of the past tense of the verb “label.” The preferred spelling depends on the type of English.

 In this instance, Canada follows the British English convention, so the word is spelled labelled (double “l”).

-This difference in spelling is also true for other words, such as modelling or modeling and travelling or traveling.
+This difference in spelling is also true for other words, such as modelling or modeling and travelling or traveling .

-Continue reading: Is it labeled or labelled in Canada
+Read this FAQ: Is it labeled or labelled in Canada

 Awhile and a while are often confused, but they don’t mean the same thing.